jamesforddesign/stalfos-for-navi/README.md

+## Important

+This is a custom forked version of [Stalfos](https://github.com/hankchizljaw/stalfos).
+To update from the core repo you must do the following.

+1) Add the parent stalfos as an upstream remote with: `git remote add upstream https://github.com/hankchizljaw/stalfos.git`
+2) Take a backup of `readme.md`, `front-end/gulpfile.js` and `front-end/data.json`
+3) Run `git checkout master`
+4) Run `git fetch upstream`
+5) Run `git merge upstream/master`

+There will be conflicts.
+They should be limited to the files outlined in point 2.
+Apply those backups and commit.

+The repo should now be in sync with [Stalfos](https://github.com/hankchizljaw/stalfos).

 ## About

 Stalfos is an open-source, skeletal front-end development starter kit.
 It provides you with a solid starting-point for working with HTML, Sass and JavaScript.
 It also provides tools for working with images, fonts and SVG.